Wahe3bru/mm-github-pages-starter/_portfolio/Communicating-commute.md

 2017 displays my average work commute for the year.
 In 2018 I studied At [EDSA](https://explore-datascience.net) which was about 8km from home.
 In 2019 I started a new job that was located in Tygerberg Office Park, 20km away from home.
 I have wanted to commute but unfortunately personal safety was a concern from both family and from experienced cyclists. <br>
 The notebook can be found (here)[]

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="Here are some graphs from the EDA" %}

 ### Summary

 summary:
 2017
 distance